allypalanzi/allypalanzi.github.io/resume.md

 ## Senior Front-End Engineer, Vox Media
 *November 2015 – March 2017*

-  - Work closely with designers, product managers, and full-stack engineers to implement new features across our platform, Chorus.
+  - Work closely with designers, product managers, and full-stack engineers to implement new features across our platform, Chorus
-  - Work with other engineers to redefine the architecture and tooling for the front-end of our platform.
+  - Work with other engineers to redefine the architecture and tooling for the front-end of our platform
-  - Contribute to our front-end work flow and guidelines across our team.
+  - Contribute to our front-end work flow and guidelines across our team
   - Unify 8 brands (300+ websites) onto a [single core platform](http://product.voxmedia.com/2016/2/23/11098476/curbed-on-chorus-the-start-of-a-new-era-at-vox-media).
-  - Mentor and help new teammates.
+  - Mentor and help new teammates
-  - Lead a monthly front-end skill-share.
+  - Lead a monthly front-end skill-share
-  - Work with other Product Team members and leadership on developing a culture for [hosting events](http://product.voxmedia.com/events) and contributing back to the community.
+  - Work with other Product Team members and leadership on developing a culture for [hosting events](http://product.voxmedia.com/events) and contributing back to the community
-  - Create [guidelines](http://accessibility.voxmedia.com/) and advocate for Accessibility within the company.
+  - Create [guidelines](http://accessibility.voxmedia.com/) and advocate for Accessibility within the company

 ## Front-End Engineer, Vox Media
 *May 2014 – November 2015*

   - Post Vox.com launch, worked with a product manager, a designer, and a full-stack engineer to implement new features and bug fixes to support the site and editorial needs.
 Including [launching embeddable card stacks](http://www.vox.com/2015/5/28/8677005/embeddable-card-stacks-launch).
-  - Worked with a product manager, a designer, and Editorial staff on developing interactive feature layouts for Polygon.
+  - Worked with a product manager, a designer, and Editorial staff on developing interactive feature layouts for Polygon

 <!-- ## Visual Design Instructor, General Assembly
 *April 2015 – May 2015*